bartekdbc/currency-converter-react/README.md

 1. Enter a value that you want to exchange.
 2. Select one of six currencies from the list.
-3. CLick on "PRZELICZ" button to receive the result.
+3. CLick on "CONVERT" button to receive the result.

 ## 👀Preview